 New Jersey Society of CPAs Publishes Disaster Recovery Guide as Resource for Individuals and Businesses

-ROSELAND, N.J. – As hurricane season is in full swing along the East Coast, the New Jersey Society of Certified Public Accountants (NJCPA) has published its updated Disaster Recovery Guide to assist individuals and businesses in New Jersey.
-The guide is designed to be a resource for what to do amid any potential damage from natural disasters.
+ROSELAND, N.J. – As the 2023 Atlantic hurricane season still has some more punches to throw, the New Jersey Society of Certified Public Accountants (NJCPA) has published its updated Disaster Recovery Guide to assist individuals and businesses in New Jersey.
+The guide provides handy resources on what to do in the event crucial documents and identification are lost during any damage from natural disasters.

-The NJCPA’s free Disaster Recovery Guide provides guidance on how to replace personal identification cards, document damage and losses for insurance claims, avoid disaster-related fraud and amend tax returns.
-It also provides a list of state and federal agencies as well as contact information for most major insurance agencies servicing New Jersey.
-The guide explains the necessary steps to take regarding replacement documentation for autos, homes, mortgages or proof of marriage and outlines what IRS forms may provide further information.
+The NJCPA’s free Disaster Recovery Guide provides a list of state and federal agencies as well as up-to-date contact information for most major insurance agencies servicing New Jersey.
+The guide explains the necessary steps to take to avoid disaster recovery scams and how to safely replace documentation for autos, homes, mortgages or proof of marriage.
+It also outlines which IRS forms may provide further information.

 The Disaster Recovery Guide is available online at njcpa.org/recovery or by contacting the NJCPA at 973-226-4494 or email@example.com.

 # # #

 The New Jersey Society of Certified Public Accountants, with more than 13,000 members, represents the interests of the accounting profession and advances the financial well-being of the people of New Jersey.
 The NJCPA plays a leadership role in supporting the profession by providing members with educational resources, access to shared knowledge and a continuing effort to create and expand professional opportunities.